kevinle108/vix-analysis/README.md

 # VIX Analysis

 Question explored:
-  How well does VIX (market volatility index) predict total stock index performance the next day?
+  What is the correlation of VIX (market violatility index) to the closing price of an market index fund, such as VFIAX?

 Requirement features:
   - [x] Category 1: Python Programming Basics: